Akin - The Inside View

 Top tips for this stage:

-“Even if someone is ridiculously qualified, it’s taken very seriously if they wouldn’t fit in here.” – a third-year junior associate
+“Even if someone is ridiculously qualified, it’s taken very seriously if they wouldn’t work well with others and fit the culture of the firm.” – a third-year associate

 Callbacks